labstructbioinf/pLM-BLAST/README.md

 If the input file is in CSV format, use `-cname` to specify in which column the sequences are stored.

-It is recommended to sort the input sequences by length before running `embeddings.py`, when dealing with big databases.
+It is recommended to sort the input sequences by length before running `embeddings`, when dealing with big databases.
 By default `embeddings` uses ProtT5 (`-embedder pt` alias for `Rostlab/prot_t5_xl_half_uniref50-enc`), by typing `- embedder hf:modelname_or_path` will download or load locally stored model supported by huggingface `AutoModel` class (same as calling: `AutoModel.from_pretrained(modelname_or_path)`).
 ```bash